turboapps/docs/deploying/to_turboserver/c-getting_started.md

 #### Quick Start

-TurboServer includes free, preconfigured applications that are immediately available from the Portal Site after setup is complete.
+Turbo Server includes free, preconfigured applications that are immediately available from the Portal Site after setup is complete.
 Prior to launching Turbo applications for the first time, end-users must download and install the Turbo Plugin.

 ##### Installing the Turbo Plugin